Kronplatz, Italy: Family Ski Guide

 - Train option: Rail via the Brenner corridor to Brunico is viable for car-free families.
 The Ski-Pustertal-Express regional train then connects the Ried cable car station to Versciaco, linking to Monte Elmo lifts, usable on a Dolomiti Superski pass for a mid-week day trip without a car.

 - Smartest family move: Fly to Innsbruck, hire a car, use it for the week.
 The free ski bus handles daily lift access, but a car gives you evening flexibility for Brunico restaurants and grocery runs.
-Pustertal valley roads are flat and easy to drive in winter.
+Pustertal valley roads are flat and Budget roughly EUR 15-20 in daily motorway tolls for the combined Austrian Vignette and Italian Brenner tolls.
+Parking at Kronplatz base stations costs EUR 5-8 per day, with the Riscone lot offering the most spaces and direct gondola access.

 - Easiest family dinner: Brunico's old town has a pedestrianised main street lined with restaurants serving both Tyrolean and Italian dishes.
 Midweek, walk in without a reservation.
 Friday and Saturday, book ahead.